nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 here, more or less.
 I think the way that the (???) put it is that actually might like, sort of actually making the compiler say, hey, these live here, adding new lang items for every single one.
-It kind of just uses, like, trickery to say, hey, like we're-- can we just export these types as they are.
+It kind of just uses, like, trickery to say, hey, like we're— can we just export these types as they are.

 Jon: Yeah, I think that's right.